 Yes, you heard that right.
 Although expensive is not always better, in the case of IoT and automation device, it actually is.
 If you purchase cheap IoT hardware or applications, you might as well open the door and hold up a sign for hackers.

-At JJ Orion, we are committed to investing in high-security home automation for our customers.
+At Bravas, we are committed to investing in high-security home automation for our customers.
 When you visit our Maple Grove location, we can answer your questions and help you make smart purchasing decisions.

 To find out more about our products and services, call us at 651-641-1376, or you can message us on our contact page.